Why You Can't Relax: 3 Tiny, Science Backed Habits To Break Free From Stress

 Habit 3: Paramedics - “Glove Up”

-In paramedic training, they are taught a repetitious action to create muscle memory which is stored in the basal ganglia and the cerebellum.
-This means they teach their body to “add” one extra step in their stress response.
-Here’s what they do: whenever they hear a crash / bang / scream they carry out the simple grounding technique of putting gloves on.
+In paramedic training, they learn a repetitive physical act and actively tag it onto a stress response.
+Over time, this teaches their brain to “add” the extra step into their stress response, effectively breaking it...
+Here’s what they do: whenever they hear a crash / bang / scream they carry out one simple act: putting gloves on.

-Done enough times, this becomes an automatic response, which interrupts their stress response.
-The interruption provides the paramedics time to think, take a breath and consider their next steps.
+This creates an interruption and provides the paramedics time to think, take a breath and consider their next steps.

-You may want to think of your own way to “glove up” but here are some ideas: taking a ring off and putting it on again or putting on a pair of glasses.
-Or keep a kind of “token” like a small marble or sensory item in your pocket and take it out to fidget with it.
+You may want to think of your own way to “glove up” but here are some ideas: taking a ring off and putting it on again or putting on a pair of glasses, keeping a small “token” item like a marble or sensory item in your pocket and take it out to fidget with it.

 Final Takeaway

-• Modern environments are built to drive stress up
+Modern environments are built to drive stress up and keep it there

-• We can teach our body to stress less if we give it tools
+We can teach our body to stress less

 We are not entirely powerless, but we are not in complete control either.
 The daily stress you experience is not a moral failure.
 It’s not by your design.